Fire safety for shared owners or leaseholders

 Follow the advice below

-- Test your smoke alarm and any carbon monoxide detector at least monthly by pressing the button.
-If the alarm doesn’t sound, replace the battery - or contact us immediately if you have a mains-powered smoke alarm fitted, so we can arrange to fix it.
+- As a tenant, it's your responsibility to test your smoke alarm and any carbon monoxide detector at least monthly by pressing the button.
 This is the most important thing you can do to protect yourself from fire or carbon monoxide poisoning.

-- You could consider fitting additional battery-powered alarms yourself – these are best located in the centre of the ceiling, at least a foot away from any fittings (like lights).
+- You could consider fitting additional battery-powered alarms yourself.
+These are best located in the centre of the ceiling, at least a foot away from any fittings (like lights).

 - Smoke makes it almost impossible to see when you're trying to escape - so plan how you’d escape if a fire did break out, and then practice it with your family.